Hidden Star Quilt Block

 Optional: Download and print paperpiecing pattern

-If you choose to make the Square in a Square units using the Connector Corners method, skip this 'Optional' section.
+If you choose to make the Square in a Square units using the Folded Corners method, skip this 'Optional' section.

 You'll need the most current version of Adobe installed on your computer to download the pattern.